boundlessdigital/org-split-tools/README.md

 * **recombine** - A command to re-combine networks on a child org post organization split
 * **rename** - A command that supports finding and replacing given strings in network names.
 Commonly used to rename the networks to match a new naming convention in a child org (post org-split)

-Various flags and options reviewed by using the help flag following any command, e.g.
+Various flags and options can be reviewed by using the help flag following any command, e.g.
 ```
 orgsplit.py -h
 ```